emma-hiilani/climatecrisispsychology.github.io/book/chapters/psychology-climate-change.md

 The other major event of the first week was a talk to the class by [Adam Aron](https://aronlab.org/), who happened to be visiting campus that week.
 Adam has been at the forefront of advocacy around the climate crisis, and has recently written a very nice [book](https://aronclimatecrisis.net/) on the topic, which includes a substantial amount of discussion around relevant psychological issues.

 The first session of each week (Tuesday) was dedicated to student-led discussion of papers regarding the week's subtopic.
-The students were also responsible for selecting the papers.
+The students were also responsible for selecting the papers that they presented on.
 Because of the small number of students in the class, we assigned the leadership of the discussion each Tuesday to one or two students.
 The second session each week was dedicated to working on the final project (discussed below) or to wide-ranging discussions of relevant topics.

 | Week | Topic | Readings |
 | -- | -- | -- |